-Global History & Geography I Credit: 1 per course
+Global History & Geography I

 The first year of Global History and Geography is divided into ancient, medieval and modern historical periods using cross cultural, chronological perspectives.
 Interactions and linkages among nations and people are explored with specific time periods to see how the past influences the present.
 The perspectives of history and social science are examined in each of these time periods.